Why Small Business Saturday matters to B2B as well as retailers

-Small Business Saturday has changed remarkably since it began four years ago.
-As Susan Sobbott, President of Global Corporate Payments at American Express, told this year’s Institute of Directors Annual Convention, the scheme was launched on the heels of the financial crisis as a way of boosting sales for independent high-street stores.
+Small Business (external link) Saturday has changed remarkably since it began four years ago.
+As Susan Sobbott, President of Global Corporate Payments at American Express, told this year’s Institute of Directors (external link) Annual Convention, the scheme was launched on the heels of the financial crisis as a way of boosting sales for independent high-street stores.
 Since then, the campaign has taken on a life of its own.

 By the time the initiative leapt across the pond last year, Small Business Saturday had become a lens through which customers, businesses and politicians looked at the whole landscape of small business in the UK – the health of the sector, the challenges they face, and the opportunities which lay ahead.